 geogig squash HEAD~5 HEAD~2

-A message is not needed, but it can be supplied if needed, using the
+Again, a message is not required, but it can be supplied using the

 When a merge commit appears, the commits to squash must belong to the main branch.
 That is, the